 ACHIEVING FAIR AND ADEQUATE CHILD SUPPORT RESULTS

 Under Florida law, it is the duty of each parent to help provide for the support of all children, regardless of whether the parents are married, separated, divorced, or have never been married.
 Seeking child support and responding to child support requests can be an intimidating and confusing process.
 The State of Florida is committed to providing children with the support they need.
-At KM Welsh, PA, we are committed to working with all parties involved to navigate the child support process in a collaborative and compassionate manner to make sure that you obtain the results you and your child are owed.
+KM Welsh, P.A. is committed to working with all parties involved to navigate the child support process in a collaborative and compassionate manner to make sure that you obtain the results you and your child are owed.

 Factors a Florida Family Court Will Consider in Awarding Child Support